 The best way to treat a person who experiences involuntary urination with homeopathic medicines is to seek professional homeopathic care.
 A homeopath would individualize a natural remedy for the person based on the totality of their symptoms, not just their bladder symptoms.
 This individualized remedy would strengthen the person’s overall immune and defense system, not only potentially eliminating the symptom but curing the underlying disease.

 Although it is preferable and ultimately most effective to seek professional homeopathic care, there are homeopathic medicines that people can learn to use on their own.
-In fact, a new product, called EnurAid, has recently become available which includes many of these homeopathic medicines.
+In fact, a product, called EnurAid, includes many of these homeopathic medicines.
 It is surprisingly inexpensive, and because it is non-toxic and non-addictive, there is very little risk in trying this remedy.

 The following homeopathic medicines, many of which are included in EnurAid, can strengthen your bladder and alleviate some of the discomfort you are feeling.